 Sit in one chair and say what you would say to your partner who is the imaginary person in the chair opposite to you.
 Now switch chairs and you become your partner and you say how it felt to hear what was just said.
 You can go back and forth and in the safety of your own private world begin to get a glimpse of how you might be being with your partner.

 I cannot emphasize more strongly how important it is to learn new skills together to create the relationship of your dreams.
 John and I have been working on this for years and we are still learning.
-The key is that both of you are committed to entering into the realm of vulnerability and giving up your egos.
+The key is both of you are committed to entering into the realm of vulnerability and giving up your egos.
 This work is not for the faint of heart.
 So be courageous, take the step and learn the skills to go beyond the mundane and recreate an amazing relationship…life is too short for anything else.